Sima Yue

+Background and early career

-Sima Yue was a son of Sima Tai (司馬泰), Prince Wenxian of Gaomi (高密文献王), who was a son of Sima Yi's brother Sima Kui (司馬馗), making Yue a cousin of Jin's founding emperor Emperor Wu.
-On 30 September 291, early in Emperor Hui's reign, he was created the Prince of Donghai.
+Sima Yue was the eldest son of Sima Tai (司馬泰; posthumously known as Prince Wenxian of Gaomi (高密文献王)), who was a son of Sima Yi's brother Sima Kui (司馬馗), making Yue a second cousin of Jin's founding emperor Emperor Wu.
+Sima Yue's mother was a grand-daughter of the Wei official Yang Jun (杨俊).
+In February 266, after Emperor Wu established the Jin dynasty, Sima Tai was named Prince of Longxi on 9 February.
+As the eldest son, Yue's first title was "Heir to the Princedom of Longxi" (陇西世子).
+It was in this capacity that he was made a teacher who taught the classics to the crown prince Sima Zhong; other such teachers include Yang Miao (杨邈) and Sima Yao (司马繇), son of Sima Zhou.
+His wife Lady Pei was a younger sister of Pei Dun, son of Pei Kang, elder brother of Pei Kai; Pei Kang was an ancestor of the historians Pei Songzhi and Pei Ziye.

+Sima Yue also took part in Jia Nanfeng's coup against Emperor Hui's first regent Yang Jun, and was made a marquis, with a fiefdom of 5000 households.
+On 30 September 291, he was created the Prince of Donghai.
 During the early parts of the War of the Eight Princes, he held a number of offices in the capital Luoyang.

-In early 304, when the regent Sima Ai the Prince of Changsha (Emperor Hui's brother) was battling the forces of Sima Ying the Prince of Chengdu (also Emperor Hui's brother) and Sima Yong the Prince of Hejian (grandson of Emperor Hui's great-granduncle Sima Fu, Prince Xian of Anping [安平献王]), even though Sima Ai was fighting off the overwhelming force that Sima Ying and Sima Yong had, Sima Yue became convinced that a victory was impossible, and he seized Sima Ai and delivered him to Sima Yong's general Zhang Fang (張方), who executed Sima Ai cruelly by burning him to death.
+In early 304, when the regent Sima Ai the Prince of Changsha (Emperor Hui's half-brother) was battling the forces of Sima Ying the Prince of Chengdu (also Emperor Hui's half-brother) and Sima Yong the Prince of Hejian (grandson of Emperor Hui's great-granduncle Sima Fu, Prince Xian of Anping [安平献王]), even though Sima Ai was fighting off the overwhelming force that Sima Ying and Sima Yong had, Sima Yue became convinced that a victory was impossible, and he seized Sima Ai and delivered him to Sima Yong's general Zhang Fang, who executed Sima Ai cruelly by burning him to death.
 Sima Ying controlled the government remotely, with Sima Yue being one of the generals who stayed in Luoyang to execute Sima Ying's orders.